 Adelanto, Alma, Anchorage, Chapman, Dunlap, Emporia, Grinnell, Kingsdown, Lake Havasu City, Longford, Lubbock, Pensacola Beach, Salina, San Antonio, Selma, Vernon, and Victorville.

-This amounts to 17 moves amongst us both.
+That amounts to 17 moves amongst us both.
 Those locations were merely destinations at one point in time.

 It’s looking more and more as if Kingman, Arizona will be added as #18 to our list for a final stop, at least where travel in this life is concerned.
 We’re tired of moving, believing we’ll have just enough energy for one more.
 Kingman won’t be our final destination though.